nf-core/eager/docs/usage.md

 #### `--genotyping_tool`

 Specifies which genotyper to use.
 Current options are: GATK (v3.5) UnifiedGenotyper or GATK Haplotype Caller (v4); and the FreeBayes Caller.
-Specify 'ug', 'hc' or 'freebayes' respectively.
+Specify 'ug', 'hc', 'freebayes', 'pileupcaller' and 'angsd' respectively.

 > NB that while UnifiedGenotyper is more suitable for low-coverage ancient DNA (HaplotypeCaller does _de novo_ assembly around each variant site), it is officially deprecated by the Broad Institute and is only accessible by an archived version not properly available on `conda`.
 Therefore if specifying 'ug', will need to supply a GATK 3.5 `-jar` to the parameter `gatk_ug_jar`.
 Note that this means the pipline is not fully reproducible in this configuration, unless you personally supply the `.jar` file.